-In general, there is no obligation for the target company to provide information to a potential buyer on a typical M&A transaction (which then leads to the discussion regarding the due diligence process).
-However, buyers may rely on certain public available information as Portuguese companies must make numerous filings to the competent commercial registry offices which are publicly available online, such as: (i) the articles of association and its amendments, namely share capital increases and reductions, mergers and demergers; (ii) annual financial statements and management reports; (iii) appointments of directors and statutory auditors; and (iv) the transfer, unification, pledge, seizure and redemption of quotas of private limited companies.
-Also, any person or entity may request a permanent certificate from a Portuguese company at any time, which will allow such person or entity to view all registration in force and the underlying documents.
+In general, there is no obligation for the target company to provide information to a potential buyer on a typical M&A transaction, which then leads to a purchaser willing to carry a previous due diligence process.
+However, buyers may rely on certain public available information as Portuguese companies must make numerous filings to the competent commercial registry offices, which are publicly available online, such as: (i) the articles of association and its amendments, namely share capital increases and reductions, mergers and demergers; (ii) annual financial statements and management reports; (iii) appointments of directors and statutory auditors; and (iv) the transfer, unification, pledge, seizure and redemption of quotas of private limited companies.
+Also, any person or entity may request a permanent certificate from a Portuguese company at any time, which will allow such person or entity to view all registration in force.